0cjs/hwdev/README.md

   Gerber layer views, error checking, and a PDF report download that includes 2D top/ bottom board views.

+* __[Tracespace viewer]:__ An [open source][tracespace] viewer that can
+  accept URLs to ZIP files of Gerbers.
+(This has been re-used by several PCB house websites and others.)
+Unfortunately, it does not follow HTTP 302 redirects, so it doesn't work with "raw download" links from GitHub;
+  you need to convert them to the `githubusercontent.com` link.
+Also, unfortunately, there seems to be no way to specify the download URL in a query string to have it automatically load the data by clicking on a link.

 Viewers confirmed not to work with the ZIP file include the __[Altium 365 viewer].__ (These may work by uploading the individual files under the `render/$PROJECT-gerber/` directory.)